cotes2020/jekyll-theme-chirpy/_posts/Lab/CloudCTF/2021-01-24-CloudGoat.md

 Starting as the IAM user Solo
 - enumerates and explores CodeBuild projects,
-- finding unsecured IAM keys for the IAM user Calrissian therein.
+- finding insecured IAM keys for the IAM user Calrissian therein.
 - Then operating as Calrissian
 - discovers an RDS database.
 - Unable to access the database's contents directly,